Is there a Map of the Gardens?

 No. During the Iris Festival, boat rides are arranged for groups, but aside from small craft that are used by the gardens staff for maintenance purposes, individual boats are never allowed in Swan Lake.

 The Iris Festival is an annual celebration that takes place on Memorial Day weekend.
 Arts and crafts, children’s activities, music, food and more provide three days of continuous fun for the entire family!
 Since 1940, the Iris Festival has been Sumter’s most anticipated yearly event.

 Yes, they are!
 Standing-only ceremonies (no chairs, tables or other structures are allowed) may be conducted any place within the gardens.
 Wedding planners should be reminded that Swan Lake is a public park and the city cannot guarantee privacy or freedom from interruption by visitors or wildlife except in the gazebo area.
 The Swan Lake Gazebo in the Bland Gardens is available by reservation at a nominal cost.
 Wedding receptions are not permitted within the park, but can be held in the Heath Pavilion or Visitors Center Conference Room.
 Please call (803) 436-2640 for rental information or click here.

 Can I host my family reunion at Swan Lake?

 Family reunions, church picnics, school trips and any other group looking for a beautiful and educational day-trip destination are welcome at the gardens.
 The Heath Pavilion, Visitors Center Conference Room and Garden Street Shelter are available by reservation for a nominal cost; the picnic shelters located adjacent to the children’s play area are open at no charge on a first-come first-served basis.
-For more information on facility rentals, please call (803) 436-2640 or click here.
+For more information on facility, please call (803) 436-2640 or click here.

 We look forward to your visit and hope you enjoy your time at the gardens!